The Shift Operator Calculus for Stationary Time Series Analysis

-Given that $(a_n) \in \ell^1$, it is clear that the power series for $f(B)$ and $f(T)$ converge in the operator norm.
-Further, it is clear that $f(T)$ is a contraction since $\| f(T) \| \le \| f(B) \| \le \| f\|_{\infty}$.
+Note that we don't have power series convergence in general for $f \in H^{\infty}$, unless the partial sums of $f$ happen to converge boundedly, but we still have a well defined operator based on Abel sums.
+In fact, the power series of $f$ must be regarded in general as a symbolic shorthand for the Abel sum, though operator norm convergence holds for $f \in \mathbb{W}_+$.

 We will now prove an isometry result, that $\|f(T)\| = \|f\|_{\infty}$.
-The underlying argument is a variant of the known result that the Szeg\"o kernel is the eigenvector of the adjoint of the multiplication operator \cite[p.10]{Agler2002}.
-For the specific case of the unilateral shift operator $T$, our result improves on the norm inequality in \cite[p.117, Theorem 2.1]{NagyFoias2010}.
+For the specific case of the unilateral shift operator $T$, this result is an improvement on the norm inequality \ref{enum_norm_inequality} above.
+Further, it is known that the Szeg\"o kernel is the eigenvector of the adjoint of the multiplication operator \cite[p.10]{Agler2002}.
+The proof below contains an interesting variant of this idea.